 - difficulty swallowing

-Adjustments to diets to may include switching to a bland diet or adding lots of flavorful foods to your meals.
-Listen to your body and adjust your diet according to what it is telling you.
+Your radiation diet may include switching to a bland diet or adding lots of flavorful foods to your meals.
 Tell your doctor if you begin to experience any side effects from your radiation therapy.

 2. Be Prepared – Stock Up On Healthy Foods

-A small amount of pre-planning and preparation will make it easy to eat well when you are not feeling your best.
+A small amount of pre-planning and preparation will make it easy to eat well even if you are not feeling your best.

 3. Eat Nutrient-Dense Meals

 Eating nutrient-dense meals is a factor in recovery from radiation therapy.
-Eating high calorie, low nutrient meals will not give the body what it needs to heal and as a result, will slow-down recovery time.
+Eating high-calorie, low-nutrient meals will not give the body what it needs to heal and as a result, will slow-down recovery time.
 Choose fresh and colorful foods for your diet.
-Here is a list of foods to include:

 Fruits and vegetables

 Eat a variety of fruits and vegetables including dark-green, red, and orange vegetables, beans, and peas.
 Make fruits and vegetables the focal point of every meal.
 If difficulty eating raw fruits and vegetables is experienced, try eating soft steamed or cooked vegetables and canned fruit.
 If digestion is uncomfortable due to cramping or gas, consider altering the amount of fiber in the diet to see if that helps.
 Fruits and vegetables are often high in fiber and may help with stool consistency, but may also lead to gas or loose stools that can be avoided.

 4. Break The Rules

-Eating smaller meals, more often, is helpful when you are experiencing side effect from radiation therapy.
-Eating 5 small meals a day rather than eating 3 large meals will help make food digestion easier.
-Chew your food slowly.
-Take your time eating each small meal.
+Eating smaller meals, more often, is helpful when you are experiencing side effects from radiation therapy.
+Eating 5 small meals a day rather than eating 3 large meals will help make food digestion easier and avoid nausea.

 Break usual mealtime traditions by eating long-established meals at different times during the day.
-If you don’t feel like eating breakfast food early in the morning, try eating a small serving of baked chicken and rice, a cream or broth-based soup.
+If you don’t feel like eating breakfast food early in the morning, try eating a small serving of baked chicken and rice or a cream or broth-based soup.